Golden Triangle Special Economic Zone: Economy

+Financial services in the zone are supported by major national institutions, including a prominent branch of Chaleun Sekong Group’s and the Lao government’s Lao Development Bank (LDB), which provides banking and international trade services to investors and residents within the SEZ.

-In 2007, the Chinese firm Kings Romans Group received a 99 year lease to develop the SEZ into a casino destination.
-As gambling is illegal in China, and the zone is only a few hours journey by road or air from China, casinos including the Blue Shield Casino which was one of the first buildings in the zone, and hotels catering to a Chinese clientele have been built.
+In 2007, the Hong Kong-registered company Kings Romans Group received a 99-year lease to develop the SEZ into a casino destination.
+As gambling is illegal in China, and the zone is only a few hours' journey by road from the Boten border crossing or by air from the Chinese mainland, massive casinos and hotels catering to a Chinese clientele have been built; the most prominent being the Kings Romans/Blue Shield casino, one of the very first buildings to be built in the zone.
 Apartment blocks, houses and infrastructure facilities such as roads and piers have come up to cater to the influx of tourists and residents to the zone.